...

 Challenges and Considerations

-• Inter-individual GI pH variability can affect release site and rate
+• GI pH variability can influence release profiles

-• Polymer blend optimization is required to balance release kinetics and stability
+• Polymer blends need optimization for balance between release and stability

 Conclusion